SX-Aurora/aveo/doc/Restriction.md

 # Restriction

-VEO requires 32 Huge Pages per a context.
+VEO requires 32 Huge Pages per VE context.

-VEO does not support a quadruple precision real number and a variable length character string as an argument of Fortran subroutines and functions.
+VEO does not support quadruple precision real number and variable length character strings as arguments of Fortran subroutines and functions.

-VEO does not support a quadruple precision real number and a variable length character string as a return value of Fortran functions.
+VEO does not support quadruple precision real number and variable length character strings as return values of Fortran functions.

-When veo_proc_create() is invoked, multiple threads for a OpenMP program are created on VE side by default.
-If you do not use OpenMP, set environment variable OMP_NUM_THREADS=1.
+When veo_proc_create() is invoked, multiple threads for a OpenMP program are created on VE side in the default context.
+If you do not use OpenMP, set the environment variable VE_OMP_NUM_THREADS=1.

+If using more VE contexts inside one proc, restrict the contexts to use only one OpenMP thread.
+Multiple contexts with multiple OpenMP threads do not work.

 Synchronous APIs wait the completion of previous requests submitted by asynchronous APIs.
 Synchronous APIs are below: